 What you need to know about tub bathing your baby:

-You may tub bathe your baby after his umbilical cord falls off.
-If your baby was circumcised, wait until the area has healed before you bathe him in a tub.
+You may tub bathe your baby after his or her umbilical cord falls off.
+If your baby was circumcised, wait until the area has healed before you bathe him or her in a tub.
 Bathe your baby in a baby bathtub for the first 6 months.
 You can also use a clean sink or plastic basin lined with a clean towel.
 Bathe your baby 2 or 3 times each week during the first year.
-Bathing more often can dry out his delicate skin.
+Bathing more often can dry out his or her delicate skin.

 - Apply non-slip strips or stickers to the bottom of the tub.
 Put a soft cover over the water faucet to prevent injury.